-In two weeks, New Jersey’s paid sick leave law will take effect, and every employer in the state will have to provide 40 hours of paid sick time to every employee.
+When New Jersey’s paid sick leave law takes effect on Oct.
+29, every employer in the state will have to provide 40 hours of paid sick time to every employee.
 In other words, the law will impact just about every business in the state, even those who already offer generous paid sick time benefits.

 The law’s record-keeping requirements seem pretty straightforward, so why sweat it?
 As attorney Jeffrey Corradino explained at NJBIA’s paid sick leave seminar, “Failure to maintain records will result in presumption of failure to comply with PSLA unless you can produce ‘clear and convincing evidence otherwise.’”